MarcoCaspani/Rock-Paper-Scissors/README.md

-RPS -> rock paper scissors. a python program that tries to beat you by predicting your next move using a markov chain
+A python program that tries to beat you by predicting your next move using a markov chain.